chienphamvu/kubex/README.md

 ### Get Resources

-This command displays the normal kubectl output but with numbered lines.
+This command does one simple but most important thing: displays the normal kubectl output with numbered lines.
+This greatly simplifies the subsequent commands you're going to execute on these resources (`describe`, `edit`, `logs`, etc.) since you won't have to type their names or resource type again.
 It also supports the `in <namespace>` and `on <context>` options for easy filtering and context switching.
 KubeX uses fuzzy matching, so you don't need to provide the full namespace or context name; KubeX will find the matches and prompt you to select from the available options.

 ```bash
 kubex get <resource> [in <namespace>] [on <context>] [<string>] [flags]
 ```
 - `<resource>` can be any valid kubectl resource (`pod`, `deployment`, `service`, `serviceaccount`, etc.) or `last`, which is a special resource for KubeX that quickly shows the last list from the cache.
 - `<namespace>` and `<context>` do not need to be an exact match.
+All subsequent commands will use this namespace and context by default.
-- `<string>` is the filter string to further refine the output.
+- `<string>` is the filter string to further refine the output (using `grep` essentially).
 - `[flags]` can be any valid kubectl flags.

 ## Examples